busemorose/KarstID/README.md

 -   Look for missing date entries (adapted to the time step of the time series) and fill the blanks if necessary
 -   Interpolate missing discharge values if the user want to
--   Apply a daily or hourly mean depending on the user preference
+-   Apply a daily or hourly mean depending on the user preference and the initial time step
 -   Display the hydrograph on the import page

 It is also possible to use a “test dataset” as demonstrated below.